UPDATED BY

 Xanadu is a startup notable for exploring photonic quantum computing, which uses the quantum properties of light particles to run.
 The company released free, open-source software that basically lets anyone run commands on publicly accessible, cloud-based quantum computers, like the IBM Q Experience or the University of Bristol’s Quantum in the Cloud — part of a wider push to familiarize enthusiasts with QC operational basics.

 ISARA has emerged as a frontrunner working to solve the issues that quantum computing might cause for RSA security encryption.
-The company is working to develop security systems that essentially allow communication between classical and quantum algorithms.
+The company is working to develop quantum-safe cryptography systems that essentially allow communication between classical and quantum algorithms.
 RSA security encryption relies on prime numbers to secure your information.
 More specifically, it relies on the fact that prime factorization of large numbers is prohibitively time-consuming for would-be hackers.
 But if a quantum computer powerful enough to run Shor’s factorization algorithm ever came along, all that security essentially vanishes.

 Great Companies Need Great People.
 That's Where We Come In.